tsgates/arch-wiki-markdown/wiki/Qingy.md

 where X is the tty you want qingy to be on.
 Do this as many times as needed.

-Also, you need to mask the qingy service with:
+Also, you need to mask the getty service with:

     # systemctl mask getty@ttyX

 for each of the ttys you enabled qingy on.

+You may additionaly have to tweak/disable the autovt@.service.
+The latter spawns getty's on-the-fly when switching virtual-consoles and may interfere with an already spawned qingy.
+To disable automatic spawning of getty's altogether, modify /etc/systemd/logind.conf:

+    NAutoVTs=0

 Configuring qingy
 -----------------